 The first step is considering opportunities for international travel.
 You should attend a First Timer Information Session hosted by UC International Programs.
 These sessions are held in 709 Swift (the space across from the honors lounge).
 During fall and spring semester, these sessions are held Monday though Friday at 11am and 2pm; throughout the summer they are held at 11am and 2pm every Wednesday.

 After attending a First Timer Information Session, you will have many ideas about international travel.
 Once you determine which option(s) work best for you, you should consider how to turn it into an honors experience.

 Faculty-led Academic Courses & Experiences

 The University Honors Program offers opportunities to travel abroad through its seminars with study tours.
 These are offered fall and spring semester.
 Most courses require an application and interview; review each seminar's individual web page to find out more!

 Many students also travel abroad through a study tour or other faculty-led opportunity provided by an academic department outside of honors.
 Students are welcome to propose these as honors experiences.

 Self-Designed Experiential Learning Projects as International Travel

 When proposing international travel as a self-designed experience, there are several expectations that you are expected to meet, regardless of the type of experience that you are doing.

 Independent & Student Group International Travel

-Students may also design international opportunities for themselves (including international co-op and internships), a group of their friends, or a student organization.
+Students may also design international opportunities for themselves (including international co-op and internships) or a student organization.
 Any international travel associated with a recognized student organization and/or being used for an honors experience is subject to the UC Student Travel Policy.
 It also means that you will need to be diligent in meeting the expectations mentioned above, this includes completing a UC International application to travel.
 This is true even if your travel is not a part of an honors experience; you will need to select the appropriate application (applications exist for independent study abroad, international co-op, student group travel, etc.) from the list of Study Abroad Programs.
 For more information, please contact UC International Programs: firstname.lastname@example.org.